eelenadelolmo/hypernyms/README.md

 The script `corpus_processing.py` creates the folder `venv/main/corpus/Medical/txt/` with one file for every case with its identifier as filename.
 The selected fields from the original cases are _exam_, _txFollowup_, _findings_, _diagnosis_, _ddx_, _history_ and _discussion_.

+The script `frecuencies.py` modifies the output files in order to add the absolute frequency of every keaword in the whole corpus.

 ## Rake